discordconsole-team/DiscordConsole/README.md

 ![Imgur](http://i.imgur.com/Q0GQR8d.png)

 ### Bulk delete
-DiscordConsole lets you BULK DELETE messages.
+DiscordConsole lets you bulk delete messages.
 This allows you to delete a bunch of messages at once, without needing to write any code!
 Unfortunately, discord still requires you to have a bot account for this.
 Shame on you, discord!

 ### Log